binaryage/dirac/docs/hacking.md

 ./scripts/docker-clean.sh
 ```

 Please note that the tests might be flaky and fail for unknown "timing" issues.
 Next run usually goes well.
-You were warned.
+Also I had to
+increase Docker's memory limit to 6GB to overcome "error getting events from daemon: EOF" intermittent errors.